IgnisHyper/cse15l-lab-reports/week-1-lab-report.md

 ![Password Change Tool](week1images/resettool.png)

 Note that while you are "resetting" the password, you are actually setting the password for the first time.
-After setting the password for the account by clicking on the account name and using the Global Password Change tool, I had full access to my CSE 15L account.
 On the next page, I was able to enter my current student account password as my "Current Password" and "New Password".

 ![Changing Password](week1images/changingpassword.png)